Frequently Asked Questions

 9 What exams will they take and qualifications will they get?

 - The students will take IGCSEs at the end of Year 11.
-Typically, students take between 5 and 8 IGCSEs.
-The final exams are called A levels.
+Typically, students take 7 IGCSEs.
+The final exams at the age of 18 years old are called A levels.
 Students sit for A levels in Year 13.
-Most students take 3 A levels though some take more.
+Most students take 3 A levels.

-10 Does the British School offer the International Baccalaureate?
+10 Does the British School Algiers offer the International Baccalaureate?

 - No. It offers IGCSEs and A levels.

-11 Are Cambridge International A levels equivalent to an International Baccalaureate?
+11 Are Cambridge A levels equivalent to an International Baccalaureate?

-- In terms of university access, A levels are equivalent to the International Baccalaureate.
+- Yes, in terms of access to university, A levels are equivalent to the International Baccalaureate.

 12 Are A levels recognised internationally?

-13 Will the Algerian baccalaureate and the British A levels be available in the summer of 2021?
+13 Will the British IGCSEs and the British A levels be available in the summer of 2022?

-- No. The Algerian baccalaureate and British A levels will not be available until the summer of 2024.
+- The British IGCSEs will be available in the summer of 2022 and the British A levels will be available in the summer of 2024.

-14 Will the School cater for students in the primary, middle and secondary years?
+14 Does the School cater for students in the primary, middle and secondary years?

-- The British International School will be an "all through" school for children from 4 to 18 years old.
-However, in the first year of operation, students will be admitted to Years 1 to 10.
-Please see the Comparison of UK & Algerian Year Groups table on the School Admissions page.
+- The British School Algiers is an "all through" school for children from 4 to 18 years old.
+However, in the academic year 2022-23, students will be admitted to a Reception class for 4 year olds and to Years 1 to 12.
+Please see the Comparison of UK & Algerian Year Groups table on the School Admissions page

 15 Do you offer a dual curriculum?

-- No, the school will follow the UK curriculum.
-The language of teaching will be English except for French lessons.
-Arabic language and the Algerian Geography and History syllabuses will be taught in Arabic.
+- No, the school follows the UK curriculum.
+The language of teaching is English except for French and Spanish lessons.
+Arabic language and the Algerian Geography and History syllabuses are taught in Arabic.

 16 What about when it comes to national exams in Algeria?

-- Algerian children will be supported to take the BEM and the Algerian Baccalaureate.
+- Algerian children can take the BEM and the Algerian Baccalaureate by registering as an external student.

-17 Will there be a psychologist at the British School?
+17 Is there a psychologist at the British School Algiers?

 18 What arrangements do you have for when students do not understand a topic and they are falling behind?